After shark attacks, is Cape Cod ready for tourist season?

 Not having those measures in place for the start of the beach season isn’t unreasonable, officials say.

-The number of great white sharks don’t peak until about August even though they start migrating into the region in late May and early June, said Megan Winton, a staff scientist with the Atlantic White Shark Conservancy, a nonprofit group based on the Cape that’s been studying the local population for years.
+The number of great white sharks doesn’t peak until about August even though they start migrating into the region in late May and early June, said Megan Winton, a staff scientist with the Atlantic White Shark Conservancy, a nonprofit group based on the Cape that’s been studying the local population for years.

 A broader study on more costly and controversial shark safety measures, meanwhile, won’t be complete until after this beach season.
 And even then there’s no guarantee any of the measures will be adopted.
 At least one town has already voted on and rejected a proposed shark barrier.